timsonfrog/a/README.md

-# a
+# WizzyHub
-bcdefghijklmnop rest of the alphabet la la la
+Welcome to wizzyhub, a simple gameloader that has sites that are kinda-ish unblockable, cya